mustaqahmed/web/input-for-worker/README.md

 - [events-in-offscreen-canvas](http://mustaqahmed.github.io/web/input-for-worker/events-in-offscreen-canvas/):
-  Two copies of the same Worker code takes care of two `OffscreenCanvas` instances, each drawing a point for the each `PointerEvent` coordinates.
-This works in Chrome only, with the `--enable-experimental-canvas-features` flag.
+  Two copies of the same Worker code takes care of two `OffscreenCanvas` instances, each doing its own transform.
+Note that the Worker for the mirror takes its input from the primary canvas while draws on the second canvas.
+  This demo works in Chrome only, with the `--enable-experimental-canvas-features` flag.

 #### Polyfill usage
 - The polyfill has two parts: `mainthread-polyfill.js` is loaded in the main